 Follow up within 5 working days to confirm that they have received your resume and ask when can you expect to hear from them.
-If you have not heard from them in the next two weeks, give them another follow up call.
-If in another two weeks you have not heard from them, send them a thank you letter.
+If you have not heard from them in the next two weeks, give them another follow-up call.
+If in another two weeks, you have not heard from them, send them a thank you letter.

 You can also create a checklist to keep track of your progress:

-- name of organization, address, contact number
+- the name of the organization, address, contact number

 - contact person